 So much of content marketing is about timing, yet good time management involves a lot more than just lists and calendars.
 It requires understanding your behaviors toward time itself.
 Unlock the flows of time we use every day, so you can apply them to better planning of your content creation, or any projects for that matter.

 Time is all in your head.
 All of it.
 In your head.
 Not even Einstein could definitively put an end to the debate: What is time?
-So aside from a tangent on the space-time continuum and the enigma of quantum entanglement (ooh, it’s a doozy), let’s get right to it.
+So aside from a tangent on the space-time continuum and the enigma of quantum entanglement (ooh, it’s a doozy), let’s get right to it, with a 21st century way of thinking about time management.
 (And if it doesn’t all make perfect sense the first time, give it a second read while imagining narration by Neil deGrasse Tyson or Morgan Freeman.
 Works every time.)

 Get your plans back on track with The Five Flows of #Time #infographic Click To Tweet